Enable using dynamic runtime libs with when disabling shared libs for Windows

 #3 Updated by Ben Touchette 5 months ago

 The patch was made to leave things the way they work as is, but gives the option of creating a static only lib that requires linking to dynamic runtimes a way to do so.
 Yes the whole app needs to be linked that way as well else it just won't link i would think :)

-#4 Updated by Robin Mills about 1 month ago
+#4 Updated by Robin Mills 4 months ago

 - Estimated time changed from 2.00 to 4.00

 Patch submitted r4740.
 Thanks very much to be for reporting this, investigating this matter and providing the patch.